decafhotchocolate/thin-ice/README.md

-# thin-ice
+# Thin Ice
-Unity remake of the Club Penguin minigame Thin Ice
+A (buggy) Unity remake of the (first 12 levels of the) Club Penguin mini-game Thin Ice.